muhammadali74/autoware.privately-owned-vehicles/Simulation/CARLA/ROS2/src/road_shape_publisher/README.md

-## AutoSteer Simulator
-Simulates AutoSteer detection from Image and publishes EgoLane and EgoPath data to be used by PathFinder, also publishes annotated Image for debugging.
+## Road Shape Publisher
+Simulates EgoLanes and EgoPath using ground truth data from CARLA Python API, publishes
+-  ground truth points in BEV metric coordinate relative to vehicle `std_msgs/Float32MultiArray`
+-  same data as above in `nav_msgs/Path` for visualization